rocamocha/defold-annie/readme.md

 Currently Annie's main purpose is to assist with aligning animation groups to each other.

 # Say what now? 🤔
+This description is a bit of a mouthful...

->animation groups that consist of 2D sprites with differing uniform dimensions The above description is a bit technical.
+>animation groups that consist of 2D sprites with differing uniform dimensions

 If you're having trouble understanding what this means, here's a practical description of the problem Annie tries to solve.

 Imagine you have a tall sprite:
 ![tall](example/images/tall1.png)